 Frequently Asked Questions

-The mission of the Center is to help achieve a lasting peace and inclusive prosperity throughout Asia & Oceania, providing justice and opportunity to all its citizens.
+The mission of our initiatives is to help achieve a lasting peace and inclusive prosperity throughout Asia & Oceania, providing justice and opportunity to all its citizens.
 Our strategy is to assist civil society organizations in the region to implement bottom-up projects that increase freedom.

 This means we focus our attention on helping our partners by providing (1) training; (2) competitive grant opportunities; and (3) networking opportunities.
 Through our annual Asia Liberty Forum and other events and public campaigns, we also bring public attention to the projects of our partners and the importance of their work.

-The Center is not endowed and does not accept funding from any government.
-It relies entirely on the generosity of individuals and institutional donors that share its desire to create greater freedom and opportunity for the people who inhabit Asia & Oceania’s diverse political, cultural, and social landscape.
+Our initiatives are not endowed and do not accept funding from any government.
+They rely entirely on the generosity of individuals and institutional donors that share our desire to create greater freedom and opportunity for the people who inhabit Asia & Oceania’s diverse political, cultural, and social landscape.

-Since the Center believes the best policy solutions come from the bottom-up, our strategy is to listen to our partners rather than direct their plans and strategies.
+Since we believe the best policy solutions come from the bottom-up, our strategy is to listen to our partners rather than direct their plans and strategies.
 The principal focus of our work is supporting (via training, grants, and networking opportunities) our partners’ locally-grown solutions to poverty and other local challenges.

 We work with our partner network to help identify areas of collaboration around big themes that are common in the think tank world, and that have relevance to the needs that other local partners have identified.
 Current themes include:

 • Improving understanding of the benefits of trade and the dangers of protectionism, so that political leaders will less inclined to indulge in demagoguery that could undermine beneficial trading relationships.